How to configure codegen credentials

 Use a .env file

-Place credentials in a .env file in your working directory.
-The codegen CLI picks it up automatically:
+Place the same prefixed variables in a .env file in your working directory and codegen picks it up automatically:

 .env